richgo/richjames.tech/src/pages/blog/2020-11-15-enterprise-jamstack.md

 ## Jamstack

 Open source software has steadily matured over the last 10 years.
 Today open source technology underpins the majority of the digital services we use.
-In the modern world of the web, organisations like Netlify have created their own Git Ops CMS systems that automatically build and deploy a developers code commit to a static hosted website in minutes.
-These are Jamstack applications.
+In the modern world of the web, organisations like Netlify have created their own GitOps CMS systems that automatically build and deploy a developers code commit to a static hosted website in minutes.
+These are Jamstack sites.
 That's:

 ![Javascript, APIs and Markdown](/img/jamstackbreakdown.jpg "Javascript, APIs and Markdown")